stacey-w-taylor/synapseDocs/_articles/files_and_versioning.md

 ##### Web

 Navigate to the File or Folder you would like to move.
 Select **File Tools** or **Folder Tools** and **Move File**.
-Browse for the new Folder or Project.
-Alternatively, enter the Synapse Id of the new location.
+In the resulting pop-up window, browse for the destination Folder or Project.
+Alternatively, enter the Synapse ID of the new location.

 ##### Command line